DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 build on for research, teaching, journalism, and analysis. **Commercial use requires prior written permission** from the Democracy and Capitalism Lab.

 Anyone is welcome to use this data.
-We ask that you attribute our work by citing or linking to the accompanying academic paper and the Global Capitalism Index at **[capitalismindex.com](https://capitalismindex.com)** The the [Citation](#citation) section below lists each citation.
+We ask that you attribute our work by citing the accompanying academic paper and the Global Capitalism Index website at **[capitalismindex.com](https://capitalismindex.com)** The the [Citation](#citation) section below lists each citation.

 ## Data files